Open-Cascade-SAS/OCCT/dox/dev_guides/documentation/documentation.md

 followed by a space.
 List items can be nested.
 This code:

 @verbatim
 * Bullet 1
 * Bullet 2
-    * Bullet 2a
+  - Bullet 2a
-    * Bullet 2b
+  - Bullet 2b
 * Bullet 3
 @endverbatim

 produces this list:

 * Bullet 1
 * Bullet 2
   * Bullet 2a
   * Bullet 2b
 * Bullet 3

 To create a numbered list, start each line with number and a period, then a space.
+Numbered lists can also be nested.
 Thus this code

 @verbatim
+1. List item 1
-  1. ListItem_1
+   1. Sub-item 1
+   2. Sub-item 2
-  2. ListItem_2
+2. List item 2
-  3. ListItem_3
+3. List item 3
 @endverbatim

 produces this list:

+1. List item 1
+   1. Sub-item 1
+   2. Sub-item 2
+2. List item 2
+3. List item 3

+Each list item can contain several paragraphs of text; these paragraphs must have the same indentation as text after bullet or number in the numbered list item (otherwise numbering will be broken).

+Code blocks can be inserted as paragraphs with additional indentation (4 spaces more).
+Note that fenced code blocks do not work within numbered lists and their use may cause numeration to be reset.

+Example of complex nested list:

+@verbatim
 1. ListItem_1

+   Additional paragraph

+       code fragment

+   One more paragraph

+   1. Sub-item 1

+          code fragment for sub-item 1

+   2. Sub-item 2

+      Paragraph for sub-item 2

+   Yet one more paragraph for list item 1

 2. ListItem_2
-  3. ListItem_3

-It is recommended to indent lists with 2 spaces.
+@endverbatim

+1. List item 1

+   Additional paragraph

+       code fragment

+   One more paragraph

+   1. Sub-item 1

+          code fragment for sub-item 1

+   2. Sub-item 2

+      Paragraph for sub-item 2

+   Yet one more paragraph for list item 1

+2. List item 2

+Note that numbers of paragraphs are regenerated so they do not necessarily follow numbering of source items.

 @subsection  OCCT_DM_SECTION_A_4 Tables